 - 1. QMB Only - Medicare covered services only.
-Medicaid considers paying the Medicare copayment, coinsurance, and deductible, but the total payment the provider receives will never be more than the Medicaid allowed amount. - QMBs are not eligible for payment of claims for Medicaid services which Medicare does not cover. - 2.
+Medicaid considers paying the Medicare copayment, coinsurance, and deductible, but the total payment the provider receives will never be more than the Medicaid allowed amount. - QMBs are not eligible for payment of claims for Medicaid services when Medicare has denied the claim.
+This applies to either non-covered services or services provided by an ineligible provider. - 2.
 Medicare (QMB) + Medicaid (Dual Eligible) - Medicare covered services.
 KanCare/Medicaid considers paying the Medicare coinsurance and deductible, but the total payment the provider receives will never be more than the KanCare/Medicaid allowed amount. - KanCare/Medicaid services.
 Dual eligibles are eligible for payment of KanCare/Medicaid services not covered by Medicare.
 Claims are subject to the normal KanCare/Medicaid limitations described below.